DefiLaunchApp/free-website-template-widget/README.md

-# projectwebsite

-Copyright defilaunch.app

 Free website design template by defilaunch.app

-The launchpad on Base, BNB Chain, Solana, Linea and soon zkSync.
+The launchpad on Base, BNB Chain, Solana & Linea

-Create a token for only $7 on defilaunch.app
+Create a token for only $5 on defilaunch.app
 Create a fair launch for only $7 on defilaunch.app Create a airdrop to unlimited wallets for only $7 on defilaunch.app
 + Lock tokens and LP, Use our defiswap.app or defibridge.app.